Spectrometer Configuration Options

 DETECTOR COOLING: Controlling noise

-We offer ambient, regulated, and TEC cooled detectors, allowing you to balance your required signal to noise ratio (SNR) and temperature stability with cost for the best possible value.
+We offer regulated (-R) and TEC-cooled (-C) detectors for our X series spectrometers, allowing you to balance your required signal to noise ratio (SNR) and temperature stability with cost for the best possible value.

-An uncooled detector is often adequate for many basic spectroscopy applications, but for lowest limit of detection and long term measurements, a thermoelectrically cooled (TEC) detector delivers unparalleled performance.
+A detector regulated to 10°C is often adequate for most spectroscopy applications since measurement times are typically below 1000 ms, but for lowest limit of detection and long term measurements, a thermoelectrically cooled (TEC) detector cooled to to -15°C delivers better performance.
 Contact us to discuss the right choice for your application.

 REGULATED